 Besides the technical difficulty of adding new coins to an exchange, the regulation and process costs of getting a new coin listed may not be worth it to these exchanges at this time (personal speculation).

 Gemini restricts the amount you can deposit via ACH to $500 per day.
 However, there is no limit for the other deposit methods such as wire transfers and cryptocurrency deposits.
-Gemini also sets their withdrawal limit at $10,000 per day.
+Gemini also sets its withdrawal limit at $10,000 per day.

 Gemini ACH deposits usually take 4-5 business days to be approved.
 But, as I mentioned earlier, you can use the funds to trade right away.

-GDAX is not as straightforward about their daily deposit limits.
+GDAX is not as straightforward about its daily deposit limits.
 Their daily ACH deposit limits are determined by your account age, buying history, and account verification.
 These deposits typically take 3-5 business days.
 Wire deposits are capped at $250,000 and cryptocurrency deposits are unlimited.